Our Mission, Vision, and Identity

 - Spiritual growth is an essential part of a Messiah education.
 We incorporate our shared faith in the classroom, through residence life, at chapel, on sports teams, through the arts and in clubs and organizations.
 Our motto, “Christ Preeminent,” shapes every student experience.

-- Messiah College sees ourselves as partners in a student's spiritual journey.
+- Messiah University sees ourselves as partners in a student's spiritual journey.
 We are committed to helping each individual, and to challenging them to know how God is revealed through Scripture.
 Our goal is to help each student be a follower of Christ, and to prepare them for whatever mission, vocation, or service to which God has called them.

 - Our hope is that through a student's time here, they will question, discover, confirm and commit to a personal perspective and belief, guided through strong Christian convictions, and leave with a heart for service, a commitment to common good, a faithful intelligence and a passion for community and justice.